CADViewer/cadviewer-script-library-php-linux/README.md

 Once installed, the HTML samples under /cadviewer/html/ can be run from a web-browser.
 Use http://localhost/cadviewer/html/CADViewer_fileloader_670.html as a starting point (assuming that your have installed under http://localhost).

+If changing the location of the installation, please update /cadviewer/php/CADViewer_config.php.
+The top part of this config file contains automated settings of $home_dir (cadviewer install folder) and $httpHost (cadviewer install folder url), but they can be manually overwritten.
+It also contains variables for the install platform.

+If updating any of executables, update their variable names in  /cadviewer/php/CADViewer_config.php.
+These varaiables can be found with "_executable" in the variable name, for example "ax2020_executable".

+Please note variable controls in the HTML documents as described below in ***Troubleshooting***.

 ## Documentation